grotius-cnc/scurve_jog/README.md

 - Support for both forward and reverse jogging.
 - Linear acceleration stage between concave & convex curve depending on jerk value.
 - Gui project to preview curve outputs in a qt-realtime-plot.
+- During button press & release interupts, the curve will go to zero acceleration first.
+From there a new trajectory is calculated.

 ### Language